anuradhakar49/Compliance-Audit-AICoRe/README.md

-# AICoRe-  AnExtensible Auditing Tool for High-Risk AI
+# AICoRe-  An Extensible Auditing Tool for High-Risk AI

 AICoRe is a web-based compliance auditing platform that integrates multi-framework model compliance assessment, SHAP-based explainability, and automated regulatory report generation in a single reproducible pipeline.